 This year, two professors and three students from the Newcomb College Institute of Tulane University joined us at camp.
-They led sessions about gender roles, emotional intelligence, leadership, and participated in crazy games.
-They built relationships with our students, and were a listening ear for many.
+They led sessions about gender roles, emotional intelligence, and leadership, and participated in crazy games.
+They built relationships with our students and were a listening ear for many.

 Mini Safari Made Special

-Students also had the opportunity to go on a safari hike and boat ride in Lake Naivasha where they saw giraffes, zebras, hippos and more.
-As I sat by the lake and was given a Swahili vocabulary quiz by some of the boys, I saw what a family this group of kids has become.
-The shared difficult experiences and opportunity through the program create an important bond among the kids.
+Students had the opportunity to go to Lake Naivasha safari hike and boat ride, observing giraffes, zebras, hippos and more.
+While sitting by the lake some of the boys gave me a Swahili vocabulary quiz, and I witnessed how this group of kids has truly become a family.; The shared difficult experiences and opportunities through the program create an important bond among the kids.